artificial-intelligence-class/artificial-intelligence-class.github.io/r2d2_assignments/hw4/homework4.md

     ['Fall over', 'Scream', 'Make some noise', 'Laugh', 'Play an alarm']
     ```

-    Write a function `sentenceToEmbeddings(commandTypeToSentences)` that converts every sentence in the dictionary returned by `loadTrainingSentences(file_path)` to an embedding.
+    In the `WordEmbeddings` class, write a function `sentenceToEmbeddings(self, commandTypeToSentences)` that converts every sentence in the dictionary returned by `loadTrainingSentences(file_path)` to an embedding.
 You should return a tuple of two elements.
 The first element is an m by n numpy array, where m is the number of sentences and n is the length of the vector embedding.
 Row i of the array should contain the embedding for sentence i.
 The second element is a dictionary mapping from the index of the sentence to a tuple where the first element is the original sentence, and the second element is a category, such as “driving”.
 The order of the indices does not matter, but the indices of the matrix and the dictionary should match i.e., sentence j should have an embedding in the jth row of the matrix, and should have itself and its category mapped onto by key j in the dictionary.

     ```python
     >>> trainingSentences = loadTrainingSentences("data/r2d2TrainingSentences.txt")
+    >>> X = WordEmbeddings("/Users/ccb/Downloads/GoogleNews-vectors-negative300.magnitude") # Change this to where you downloaded the file.
-    >>> sentenceEmbeddings, indexToSentence = sentenceToEmbeddings(trainingSentences)
+    >>> sentenceEmbeddings, indexToSentence = X.sentenceToEmbeddings(trainingSentences)
     >>> sentenceEmbeddings[14:]
     array([[-0.05598213,  0.1943551 , -0.11834867, ..., -0.06152995,
              0.08182373, -0.09995176],